relizaio/reliza-cli/README.md

 - **-k** - flag for project api key (required).
 - **-b** - flag to denote branch (required).
 If branch is not recorded yet, Reliza Hub will attempt to create it.
 - **-v** - version (required).
 Note that Reliza Hub will reject the call if a release with this exact version is already present for this project.
+- **endpoint** - flag to denote test endpoint URI (optional).
+This would be useful for systems where every release gets test URI.
 - **vcsuri** - flag to denote vcs uri (optional).
 Currently this flag is needed if we want to set a commit for the release.
 However, soon it will be needed only if the vcs uri is not yet set for the project.
 - **vcstype** - flag to denote vcs type (optional).
 Supported values: git, svn, mercurial.
 As with vcsuri, this flag is needed if we want to set a commit for the release.
 However, soon it will be needed only if the vcs uri is not yet set for the project.
 - **commit** - flag to denote vcs commit id or hash (optional).
 This is needed to provide source code entry metadata into the release.